Virtual Reality for Pain Management: An Alternative to Opioids

-In 2016, science teacher Bob Jester fell off a roof, broke 19 bones, and underwent surgery for his badly broken back.
+Science teacher Bob Jester fell off a roof, broke 19 bones, and underwent surgery for his badly broken back.
 Doctors prescribed oxycodone, an opioid, during Jester’s extended recovery.
-Jester worried that he would become dependent on opioids, so he jumped at the chance to try virtual reality (VR) as an alternative to opioids when an acquaintance told him about a company that was using VR for pain management.
+Worrying that he would become dependent on opioids, he jumped at the chance to try virtual reality (VR) as an alternative to opioids when an acquaintance told him about a company that was using VR for pain management.
 When he started using a mobile headset connected to a smart phone that plays VR apps, Jester found his pain lessened and the effect lasted for several hours each time.
 About a year after his accident, Jester was able to wean himself off opioids.1

 Could other patients with severe acute and/or chronic pain experience the same results?

-While the financial costs of the opioid epidemic can be tallied—in 2016, the opioid epidemic’s toll hit $95 billion, with healthcare costs concentrated in emergency room visits, hospital admissions, ambulance use, and naloxone use4 the personal costs to those who have lost loved ones are uncountable.
-The epidemic’s impact is far-reaching and has emotional, physical, and financial implications for our entire society.
+While the financial costs of the opioid epidemic can be tallied—in 2019, the opioid epidemic’s toll hit $78.5 billion, with healthcare costs concentrated in emergency room visits, hospital admissions, ambulance use, and addiction treatment2—the personal costs to those who have lost loved ones are uncountable.
+The opioid epidemic’s impact is far-reaching and has emotional, physical, and financial implications for our entire society.

 In 1996, the Harborview Burn Center in Seattle, Washington, successfully piloted the use of VR for burn patients with severe acute pain.
-Since then, more providers have found VR can provide relief for patients experiencing acute pain, such as the type Jester experienced following surgery.7
+Since then, more providers have found VR can provide relief for patients experiencing acute pain, such as the type of pain Jester experienced following surgery.

 To explore VR as an alternative therapy, first consider the distinctions between two key terms: